eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/topic_charts.rst

 * |pause| / |play| **Pause / Resume** pauses live data ingestion, freezing the chart at its current state.
   Samples received while paused are discarded.
 Resuming restarts the live feed from the current time.

-* |info| **Interactive Controls Info** opens a dialog summarising the mouse and keyboard shortcuts available in the chart area.
+* |help| **Help** opens a contextual help panel with a description of the Topic Chart, usage tips, available mouse and keyboard interactions, and a link to this documentation page.

 * The expand button maximizes the pane to fill the full workspace.
 Clicking it again restores the previous layout.